Changing into a lion is all fun and growls—until it isn’t.

 Nash strangled on the sudden growl of desire that threatened to erupt, turning it instead into a garbled snore.

-Damn cock.
-Rearing up as if it needed a warm cunny, as though he hadn’t attacked his brother’s woman just hours before.
-Damn him!
-His penis deserved to be ground beneath her heel.
+Criminal, the way his cock behaved.
+Rearing up as if it needed a warm quiver, as though he hadn’t attacked his brother’s woman just hours before.
+Blast him!
+His primed penis deserved to be ground beneath her heel.

-“All set, m’dear?” the red-haired dandy asked on a hiccup, squishing close to the woman and placing his arm across her shoulders in a proprietary move while he cast Nash a glower as if he could read minds.
+“All set, m’dear?” the red-haired dandy asked on a hiccup, squishing close to the woman and plunking his arm across her shoulders in a proprietary move while he cast Nash a glower as if the man could read minds.

 Her cultured tones had turned puny.
 From vibrant waterfall to watered-down dribble.

 Nash hunched lower, slightly lifting his lids to gaze at her from beneath the overlong fall of hair that blocked half his face.
-Some sort of netting hung from the brim of the ungodly confection perched atop her head, fully hiding her features.
-He could just make out the curve of her cheek, but that was it.
+Some sort of netting hung from the brim of the ungodly confection perched atop her head, hiding her features.
+The curve of her cheek was visible—barely—but naught else.

-Probably had the face of a sow.
+Probably had the face of a sow, a pointy-nose, bulgy-eyed mama pig.
 God surely had to give such a one a curse to balance the bounty of figure He’d blessed her with.

-The dandy patted his pocket, drawing Nash’s attention.
-The man pulled out a snuffbox and made a great show of meticulously placing a pinch just inside his lower lip, which he ruined with another hiccup, then did everything in reverse, returning the snuff to his pocket.
+The dandy patted his pocket and pulled out a snuffbox.
+He made a great show placing a pinch just inside his lower lip, which he ruined with another hiccup, then did everything in reverse, returning the snuff to his pocket.
 His actions were ludicrous, done with one hand as the other was still firmly ensconced atop the sow’s shoulder.

 Nash hadn’t seen more flounces even at court.
-How the dandy could even talk with so much starched linen and lace at his throat was beyond him.
+How the dandy’s chin moved as his pursed lips blathered at her with so much starched linen and lace at his throat was beyond him.
 The clunch likely spent more time at Weston’s than he did his own dinner table.

 And shuddering fear, and green-eyed jealousy! his conscience taunted, compliments of Mister William Shakespeare.